AgoraIO-Community/convo-ai-node-servers/README.md

 # Agora ConvoAI Node Server Examples

-This repo contains implementations of Agora's Conversational AI RESTful API using Node.js.
-There are two implementations provided:
+This repo contains implementations of Agora's Conversational AI RESTful API using Node.js and your choice of server (Express.js or Fastify).

-- Express.js
-- Fastify

 ## What is Agora ConvoAI?